holographicSol/communicator/README.md

 Communicator is capable of communicating with any IPv4 Address running and or not running a Communicator, this makes the Communicator very powerful and.
 Use wisely.

 Communicator has the potential to communicate with you even if your on Mars.
-Providing The Martians have internet, connected to us.
+Providing the Martians have internet, connected to us.

 The Communicator is a Decentralized communications tool.
 Communicate to potentially anything, anywhere, anytime, directly.